This article was updated on August 28, 2019.

 How leakage current affects system accuracy

 For simplicity, assume that the sensor impedance, Rsh, is 1MΩ.
-For an 18-bit system referenced to 5V, Equation 2 calculates the minimum resolution or voltage corresponding to 1 least significant bit (LSB) as:
+For an 24-bit system referenced to 5V, Equation 2 calculates the minimum resolution or voltage corresponding to 1 least significant bit (LSB) as:

 Table 1: Leakage current and its relationship with offset error in terms of LSB

-So the engineer couldn’t get away with ignoring the leakage current; he had to choose a low-leakage multiplexer.
+So the engineer couldn't ignore the leakage current and, as a result, needed to select a low-leakage multiplexer.